apache/arrow/python/doc/source/filesystems.rst

    hdfs = pa.hdfs.connect(host, port, user=user, kerb_ticket=ticket_cache_path)
    type(hdfs)

-By default, ``pyarrow.hdfs.HadoopFilesystem`` uses libhdfs, a JNI-based interface to the Java Hadoop client.
+By default, ``pyarrow.hdfs.HadoopFileSystem`` uses libhdfs, a JNI-based interface to the Java Hadoop client.
 This library is loaded **at runtime** (rather than at link / library load time, since the library may not be in your LD_LIBRARY_PATH), and relies on some environment variables.